 Why CNN editors published the intern’s piece trafficking in theology, let alone theological anti-Semitism, is unclear.

 To CNN’s credit, the article was quickly corrected after CAMERA brought the issue to the attention of senior editors.
-Editors pulled the slide wrongly claiming Yom Kippur commemorates “Jewish corruption,” and the slide about the Jewish people’s “acts of murder, adultery and blasphemy,” and added a slide with a “clarification,” which downplays but at least acknowledges the changes:
+Editors pulled the slide wrongly claiming Yom Kippur commemorates “Jewish corruption,” and the slide about the Jewish people’s “acts of murder, adultery and blasphemy,” and replaced it with the following: